Xenakios/AudioPluginHost_II/README.md

 - Some super simple way to generate MIDI for testing instrument plugins
 - Plugin parameter automation/modulation
 - Use Tracktion Graph instead of the Juce AudioProcessorGraph

+To build, you need JUCE at the repo root level and choc and SignalSmith Stretch in the libs directory.
+These will be made proper git submodules later.